 Degenerative changes of the vertebrae and discs that make up the spine are common in older people.
 These changes may be associated with either osteoarthritis or osteoporosis.
 In some people, however, these changes can also result in a sideways curvature of the spine.

-Degenerative scoliosis is a sideways curve in the spine that measures 10 degrees or greater and that develops in a grown adult as a result of spinal degeneration.
+Degenerative scoliosis is a sideways curve in the spine that measures 10 degrees or greater and that develops in a grown adult as a result of spinal degeneration (osteoarthritis of the spine, also known as spondylosis).

 The precise causes of degenerative scoliosis or associated spinal osteoarthritis are not known, but the condition is clearly aggravated by daily wear and tear, microtraumas and repetitive activities that jar the spine, such as using a jackhammer.
 Less frequently, it is caused by a fall or other trauma.